nios-students/docs/wiki/pr.md

 | 8     | 622                                                | 70  | -  | 70 | 5    | 5    | 5                              | 23            |
 | 9     | 373                                                | 30  | 15 | 15 | 3    | 5    | 10                             | 9             |

 Note:  File submission, viva, and activities/answering the paper come under the SA/Practical exam except for FA.
 "PR." is the maximum of practical.
-In 10th  (secondary) Passing in practical isn't required i.e. You need to get 33% of the maximum marks it how doesn't matter how to score the marks.
-For a example in sci. and tech you got 0 in TMA and practical but you got 33 or above in theory then you'll be considered.
-Here 'Passing marks' are given for completeness.
+“Seb Code” is the sebject code.
+In 10th  (secondary) Passing in practical isn't required i.e. You need to get 33% of the maximum marks it doesn't matter how you score the marks.
+For a example in sci. and tech you got 0 in TMA and practical but you got 33 or above in theory then you'll be considered passed Here 'Passing marks' are given for completeness.

 ***Table breaking down practical (10th Sec);***